 Attachment #3 - Letter of Credit: The applicant will be required to submit a letter of credit as required by NTIA and modeled upon the FCC's template.
+PBDA will follow the most recent NTIA guidance related to Letter of Credit requirements.
 This template letter of credit will be supplied by PBDA for download within the Single Application for Assistance.